Delivers/MOTF/README.md

 - Make sure the user logged-in on the target PC is "Administrator" and has a username/pwd which you're setting in the Remoter
 - Enable access to the Admin shares.
 Via regedit, set:

-1. Click Start, click Run, type regedit, and then press ENTER.
+1. Click Start, click Run, type "regedit", and then press ENTER.
 2. Locate and then click the following registry subkey:
 3. HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System
 4. If the LocalAccountTokenFilterPolicy registry entry doesn't exist, follow these steps: